pmem/pmdk/README.md

 Required packages for each supported OS are listed below.
 It is important to note that some tests and example applications require additional packages, but they do not interrupt building if they are missing.
 An appropriate message is displayed instead.
 For details please read the DEPENDENCIES section in the appropriate README file.

 See our **[Dockerfiles](utils/docker/images)**
-to get an idea what packages are required to build the entire PMDK, with all the tests and examples on the _Travis-CI_ system.
+to get an idea what packages are required to build the entire VMDK, with all the tests and examples on the _Travis-CI_ system.

 ### Linux